-Factory14 raises $200M to jump into the Amazon marketplace roll-up race – TechCrunch
+factory14 raises $200M to jump into the Amazon marketplace roll-up race – TechCrunch

 “We have some come to Heyday, or we bring in our own brand managers.
 Sometimes it’s a matter of some ongoing participation and interest, growth equity where we buy some now and will buy more of your business over time.
 We are still defining that and that is fine, we are comfortable with that,” he said.
 “It’s about unique partnerships that we’re forming to accelerate their businesses.”

 Closer to home in more ways than one, Berlin’s Razor Group — funded by Steinbruch’s former colleagues from GFC, and founded by ex-Rocket Internet people — earlier this month raised $400 million.
 Thrasio itself has raised very large rounds in rapid succession totaling hundreds of millions of dollars in the last year, and is also profitable.
-Others in the same area that have also raised huge warchests include Branded; Heroes; SellerX; Perch; Berlin Brands Group (X2); Benitago; Latin America’s Valoreo (with its backers including Razor’s CEO), and an emerging group out of Asia including Rainforest and Una Brands.
+Others in the same area that have also raised huge war chests include Branded; Heroes; SellerX; Perch; Berlin Brands Group (X2); Benitago; Latin America’s Valoreo (with its backers including Razor’s CEO) and an emerging group out of Asia including Rainforest and Una Brands.

 Even with all of this, there will be opportunities, these entrepreneurs believe, to bring together more disparate smaller e-commerce retailers to help them better leverage marketing, supply chains, analytics and wider business expertise to grow for the longer term, leveraging the marketplace model that has come to dominate how many shop online today.

-Factory14 said it expects to have $20 million in “trailing twelve months” Ebitda by the end of 2021 and expects to double its team to 80 by that point too.
+Factory14 said it expects to have $20 million in “trailing twelve months” EBITDA by the end of 2021 and expects to double its team to 80 by that point too.

 For as long as Amazon and its marketplace model remain, it seems investors will come with their checkbooks, too.